Blitz (gridiron football)

 In gridiron football, blitzing is a tactic used by the defense to disrupt pass attempts by the offense.
-During a blitz, a higher than usual number of defensive players will rush the opposing quarterback, in an attempt either to tackle him or force him to hurry his pass attempt.
+During a blitz, a higher than usual number of defensive players will rush the opposing quarterback, in an attempt either to tackle them or force them to hurry their pass attempt.

-In practice, a blitz involves five or more players rushing during a single down, rather than the four rushers used during normal play.
+In practice, a blitz involves five or more players rushing during a single down, rather than the four or three rushers used during normal play.
 For example, in a defense that normally uses four defensive linemen to rush, a blitz can be created by adding one or more linebackers or defensive backs.

 Blitzing is a higher-risk strategy, as fewer defensive players are left to cover receivers or to defend against running plays.
 However, a successful blitz will result in a sack or will force the quarterback into making an error.

-The term "blitz" is German for "lightning" and a reference to the blitzkrieg tactic of World War 2.
+The term "blitz" is German for "lightning" and a reference to the blitzkrieg tactic of World War II.

 History

-The “red-dog", likely first completed by Carl Battershell, a MAC football legend.

 The term "red-dog" referred to a rushing linebacker that created a six-on-five matchup against the offensive line; and blitz meant rushing seven, thereby leaving one potential receiver uncovered.

 Chuck Drulis is widely credited with inventing the safety blitz in 1960 while serving as defensive coordinator of the St. Louis Cardinals.
 He had devised a play called "Wildcat" which called for a safety to be the extra pass rusher.
 He believed the pressure on the quarterback would be severe, since defensive backs had almost never taken part in pass rushes before.

 Bill Arnsparger is the likely creator of the zone blitz.
+A zone blitz is a defensive tactic that sends additional players to rush the opposing team's quarterback, while also unexpectedly redirecting a supposed pass rushing player into pass coverage instead.

+Blitzes are a very common play.
+As of 2025, only six teams in Super Bowl history have not run a blitz during their Super Bowl game, and such teams have a record of 6-0.